Grand Hall shooting suspect denied youthful offender status

 Police say seven were injured during the shooting.
 One of them, 15-year-old Anesa Baker, who died from her injuries a week and a half later.

-A month later, in May, then 19-year-old JaMarkus Holified was arrested and charged with murder.
+A month later, in May, then 19-year-old JaMarkus Holifield was arrested and charged with murder.
 Holifield was out on bond for assault at the time of the shooting.

 Court testimony says a fight started between two females inside the venue on Halls Mill Road.
 The family of the two girls were called, and when they arrived, shots were fired.